ZacharyACohen/HDXWizard/README.md

 Check out our [Frequently Asked Questions](FAQs.md) for more information.

 WARNING: Tensorflow is not currently compatible with python 3.12.
-If this is an issue, use python 3.11.
+Please use python 3.11.